openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 ### Usage

-To start the algorithm the user should provide:
+To start the algorithm following entities should be provided:

 * Original model.
 * Validation part of the dataset.